 NVMe is an alternative to the Small Computer System Interface (SCSI) standard for connecting and transferring data between a host and a peripheral target storage device or system.
 NVMe is designed for use with faster media, such as SSDs and post-flash memory-based technologies.
 The NVMe standard speeds access times by several orders of magnitude compared to the SCSI and SATA protocols developed for rotating media.

 NVMe supports 64,000 queues, each with a queue depth of up to 64,000 commands.
 All input/output (I/O) commands, along with the subsequent responses, operate on the same processor core, parlaying multicore processors into a high level of parallelism.
-I/O locking is not required, since each application thread gets a dedicated queue.
+I/O locking isn't required since each application thread gets a dedicated queue.

-NVMe-based devices transfer data using a PCIe serial expansion slot, meaning there is no need for a dedicated hardware controller to route network storage traffic.
-Using NVMe, a host-based PCIe SSD is able to transfer data more efficiently to a storage target or subsystem.
+NVMe-based devices transfer data using a PCIe serial expansion slot, meaning there's no need for a dedicated hardware controller to route network storage traffic.
+Using NVMe, a host-based PCIe SSD can transfer data more efficiently to a storage target or subsystem.

-One of the main distinctions between NVMe and NVMe over Fabrics is the transport-mapping mechanism for sending and receiving commands or responses.
-NVMe-oF uses a message-based model for communication between a host and a target storage device.
-Local NVMe will map commands and responses to shared memory in the host over the PCIe interface protocol.
+One of the main distinctions between NVMe and NVMe-oF is the transport-mapping mechanism for sending and receiving commands or responses.
+NVMe-oF uses a message-based model for communicating between a host and a target storage device.
+Local NVMe maps commands and responses to shared memory in the host over the PCIe interface protocol.

 While it mirrors the performance characteristics of PCIe Gen 3, NVMe lacks a native messaging layer to direct traffic between remote hosts and NVMe SSDs in an array.
 NVMe-oF is the industry's response to developing a messaging layer.

 NVMe-oF use of RDMA is defined by a technical subgroup of the NVM Express organization.
-Mappings available include RDMA over Converged Ethernet (RoCE) and Internet Wide Area RDMA Protocol (iWARP) for Ethernet and InfiniBand.
+Mappings available include RDMA over Converged Ethernet and Internet Wide Area RDMA Protocol for Ethernet and InfiniBand.

 RDMA is a memory-to-memory transport mechanism between two computers.
-Data is sent from one memory address space to another, without invoking the OS or the processor.
-Lower overhead and faster access and response time to queries are the result, with latency usually in microseconds (μs).
+Data is sent from one memory address space to another without invoking the OS or processor.
+Lower overhead and faster access and response time to queries are the result, with latency usually in microseconds.

 NVMe serves as the protocol to move storage traffic across RDMA over Fabrics.
 The protocol provides a common language for compute servers and storage to communicate regarding the transfer of data.

-NVMe over Fabrics using RDMA essentially requires implementing a new storage network that bumps up performance.
-The trade-off is reduced scalability compared to the FC protocol.
+NVMe-oF using RDMA essentially requires implementing a new storage network that bumps up performance.
+The tradeoff is reduced scalability compared to the FC protocol.

 NVMe over Fabrics using Fibre Channel

-FC-NVMe and Gen 6 FC can coexist in the same infrastructure, enabling data centers to avoid a forklift upgrade.
+FC-NVMe and Gen 5, 6 or 7 FC can coexist in the same infrastructure, enabling data centers to avoid a forklift upgrade.

-Customers use firmware to upgrade existing FC network switches, provided the host bus adapters (HBAs) support 16 Gbps or 32 Gbps FC and NVMe-oF-capable storage targets.
+Organizations can use firmware to upgrade existing FC network switches, provided the host bus adapters support 16 gigabits per second or 32 Gbps FC and NVMe-oF-capable storage targets.

-The FC protocol supports access to shared NVMe flash, but there is a performance hit imposed to interpret and translate encapsulated SCSI commands to NVMe commands.
-The Fibre Channel Industry Association (FCIA) is helping to drive standards for backward-compatible FC-NVMe implementations, enabling a single FC-NVMe adapter to support SCSI-based disks, traditional SSDs and PCIe-connected NVMe flash cards.
+The FC protocol supports access to shared NVMe flash, but there's a performance hit imposed to interpret and translate encapsulated SCSI commands to NVMe commands.
+The Fibre Channel Industry Association is helping to drive standards for backward-compatible FC-NVMe implementations, enabling a single FC-NVMe adapter to support SCSI-based disks, traditional SSDs and PCIe-connected NVMe flash cards.

 NVMe over Fabrics using TCP/IP

-One of the newer developments regarding NVMe-oF includes the development of NVMe-oF using TCP/IP.
+One of the newer developments includes NVMe-oF using TCP/IP.
 NVMe-oF can now support TCP transport binding.
 NVMe over TCP makes it possible to use NVMe-oF across a standard Ethernet network.
-There is also no need to make configuration changes or implement any special equipment with the use of NVMe-oF TCP/IP.
-Because the transport binding can be used over any Ethernet network or the internet, the challenges commonly involved in implementing any additional equipment and configurations are eliminated.
+There's also no need to make configuration changes or implement any special equipment with the use of NVMe-oF with TCP/IP.
+Because the transport binding can be used over any Ethernet network or the internet, the challenges commonly involved in implementing additional equipment and configurations are eliminated.

-The TCP binding will also define how queues, capsules and data are mapped, which supports TCP communications between NVMe-oF hosts and controllers through IP networks.
+The TCP binding also defines how queues, capsules and data are mapped, which supports TCP communications between NVMe-oF hosts and controllers through IP networks.

-NVMe-oF using TCP/IP is a good choice for organizations that wish to utilize their Ethernet infrastructure.
-This will also give developers the ability to migrate NVMe technology away from Internet SCSI (iSCSI).
-As an example, an organization that doesn't want to deal with any potential hassles included in implementing NVMe over Fabrics using RDMA can instead take advantage of NVMe-oF using TCP/IP on a Linux kernel.
+NVMe-oF using TCP/IP is a good choice for organizations that want to use their Ethernet infrastructure.
+This also lets developers migrate NVMe technology away from Internet SCSI.
+As an example, an organization that doesn't want to deal with any potential hassles included in implementing NVMe-oF using RDMA can instead take advantage of NVMe-oF using TCP/IP on a Linux kernel.

 Storage industry support for NVMe and NVMe-oF

-- E8 Storage (bought by Amazon in 2019) uses its software to replicate snapshots from the E8-D24 NVMe flash array to attached branded compute servers, a design that aims to reduce management overhead on the array.
+- E8 Storage -- acquired by Amazon in 2019 -- uses its software to replicate snapshots from the E8-D24 NVMe flash array to attached branded compute servers, a design that aims to reduce management overhead on the array.
 After its purchase by Amazon, E8's technology and team merged with AWS.

 Chipmakers, network vendors prep the market